Bamsi Beyrek: Grave

-A grave marked as 'Bey Böyrek Bamsi Beyrek Turbesi' is in the village of Erenli (Beyrek was also captured by the castle of the same name of the city the village was centred in, Bayburt) in modern Turkey.
+A grave marked as 'Bey Böyrek Bamsi Beyrek Turbesi' is in the village of Erenli (Beyrek was also captured by the castle of the same name of the city the village was centered in, Bayburt) in modern Turkey.
 This grave is thought to be Beyrek's, however, it could be of someone with the same name.
 Even though, Bamsi is traditionally thought to be fictional, it is believed by some people that he was indeed a real person because of this grave.
 Dede Korkut's grave is said to be in the village of Masat, however, he is also likely to be fictional.